Reforestation: By country

+Asia

 China

-In China, extensive replanting programs have existed since the 1970s, which have had overall success.
-The forest cover has increased from 12% of China's land area to 16%.
-However, specific programs have had limited success.
-The "Green Wall of China", an attempt to limit the expansion of the Gobi Desert, is planned to be 2,800 miles (4,500 km) long and to be completed in 2050.
-China plans to plant 26 billion trees in the next decade; that is, two trees for every Chinese citizen per year.
-China requires that students older than 11 years old plant one tree a year until their high school graduation.
+According to China's government, the forest coverage of the country grew from 10% of the overall territory in 1949 to 25% in 2024.

+China has introduced the Green Wall of China project, which aims to halt the expansion of the Gobi desert through the planting of trees.
+There has been a 47-million-hectare increase in forest area in China since the 1970s.
+The total number of trees amounted to be about 35 billion and 4.55% of China's land mass increased in forest coverage.
+The forest coverage was 12% in the early 1980s and had reached 16.55% by 2001.

+China announced two large reforestation programs, the Natural Forest Protection Program and the Returning Farmland to Forest program, in late 1998.
+The programs were piloted in Sichuan, Shaanxi, and Gansu in 1999.
+They became widely implemented in 2000.
+The Natural Forest Protection Program called for major reductions in timber harvest, forest conservation, and instituted logging bans in most of Sichuan, Yunnan, Guizhou, and Tibet.
+The program provided for alternative employment opportunities for former logging industry workers, including hiring them for reforestation work.
+The Returning Farmland to Forest program paid farmers to plant trees on less productive farmland and provided them with a yearly subsidy for lost income.
+In 2015 China announced a plan to plant 26 billion trees by the year 2025; that is, two trees for every Chinese citizen per year.

 Between 2013 and 2018, China planted 338,000 square kilometres of forests, at a cost of $82.88 billion.
 By 2018, 21.7% of China's territory was covered by forests, a figure the government wants to increase to 26% by 2035.
 The total area of China is 9,596,961 square kilometres (see China), so 412,669 square kilometres more needs to be planted.
-According to the government's plan, by 2050, 30% of China’s territory should be covered by forests.
+According to the government's plan, by 2050, 30% of China's territory should be covered by forests.

 In 2017, the Saihanba Afforestation Community won the UN Champions of the Earth Award in the Inspiration and Action category for their successful reforestation efforts, which began upon discovering the survival of a single tree.

 From 2016 to 2021, 3976 square kilometers of forests were planted in the Tibet Autonomous Region, with plans for 20 million trees to be planted before 2023.